smilingrumia/pixiv-extraction/README.md

 F12(open devtool) -> Network tab -> F5/Refresh the Pixiv page
 On Network tab, select: Domain(```i.pixiv.net```) File(12345678_p0.png)
-and paste the header to httpHeader/pixiv_art
+and copy&paste the header to httpHeader/pixiv_art
 if contain 'If-Modified-Since' exclude that line.
 (This Header DON’T contain Cookie or x-user-id)